bskinn/opan/doc/source/userguide/usage/hess/orca_hess.rst

  * :attr:`~opan.hess.OrcaHess.` --

+Note that not all HESS files contain all of the above data; where data is absent, the respective attribute(s) will be stored as |None|.

 The public class :class:`OrcaHess.Pat <opan.hess.OrcaHess.Pat>` contains
 |re.compile| patterns used during file import.
 Their usefulness thus may be